Zobie1776/SolvraScript/README.md

 Welcome to SolvraOS — a modular, AI-native, developer-first operating system for creators, engineers, hackers, and forward-thinkers.

-This is a test commit.
+This is another test commit.